 Understanding Seasonal Energy Efficiency Ratio (SEER) before an air conditioner installation is essential to ensuring the system in your Sulphur, Louisiana, home operates efficiently.
-Here’s a quick guide about SEER and what it means for your indoor comfort and utility bills.
+Here is our Burnworth’s A/C quick guide on SEER and what it means for your indoor comfort and utility bills.

 SEER is the ratio of your air conditioner’s cooling output over a typical cooling season, divided by the amount of energy used during the same period.
 This calculation gives you the maximum efficiency rating of your system.
 A higher SEER provides greater energy efficiency.